235u/proposals/EzparkTechnology/docs/competence.md

 - Understands basic database concepts, normalization, indices, transactions
 - Can do basic database administration, performance / index / query optimization, write advanced select queries
-- Understands how databases can be mirrored, replicated etc.
+- Understands how databases can be mirrored, replicated, etc.
-- Knows basic sorting, searching and data structure traversal and retrieval algorithms
+- Knows basic sorting, searching, and data structure traversal and retrieval algorithms
-- Is proficient in use of the ORM tools
+- Is proficient in the use of the ORM tools
-- Considers space and time tradeoffs of arrays, linked lists, dictionaries, priority queues etc.
+- Considers space and time tradeoffs of arrays, linked lists, dictionaries, priority queues, etc.
 - Knows how hashtables can be implemented and how to handle collisions

 ### Systems programming

-- Understands the entire programming stack (compilers, linkers and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing; static / dynamic, weak / strong typing, type inference, lazy evaluation)
+- Understands the entire programming stack (compilers, linkers, and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing; static / dynamic, weak / strong typing, type inference, lazy evaluation)
 - Vaguely remembers what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode)
-- Knows about virtual memory and paging; kernel / user mode, multi-threading and synchronization primitives
+- Knows about virtual memory and paging; kernel / user mode, multi-threading, and synchronization primitives
 - Understands how networks work, understanding of network protocols and socket level programming